This map is interactive. You can zoom, move it around and even drag the yellow man icon to show a street view.

 Distance: 289 miles

-In St Louis we definitely recommend taking the elevator to the top of the Gateway Arch to enjoy the spectacular views of the Mississippi River.
+In St Louis, the Gateway Arch is a must.
+The views of the Mississippi River from 600+ feet are spectacular.
 In the evening, why not catch up with the St Louis Blues and relax with a beer from the world's largest brewer, Anheuser-Busch.

 Distance: 216 miles